Glitch752/LLMsFromScratch/README.md

 I'm implementing this in Rust, but I plan to reimplement the relevant parts using CUDA for GPU acceleration.

+## Building / running
+Currently, I don't distribute binaries since the project is a work in progress.
+To build and run the project, you need Rust and the CUDA toolkit with CUDNN and NVRTC included.

 ## Roadmap
 - [x] Implement a byte-pair encoding tokenizer
   - The tokenizer performance isn't very good, but it can generate about 6,000 tokens per day on my mid-range machine when using the entire ~50GB dataset.
 I'll try to optimize it when the need arises, but this works for now.